-Most nesting and hatching activity occurs late at night or in the very early morning hours.
-In 2025, observers first spotted nests on April 26, so the season has begun.
+Most nesting and hatching activity occurs late at night or very early in the morning.
 You can easily see the nests because volunteers mark them with wooden stakes and pink flagging tape.
 It’s okay to look and take photos, but don’t touch or disturb them.
 And if you decide to venture out late at night to see if you can spot moms or hatchlings, please leave ALL artificial light sources powered off.
 That includes phones and flashlights.
+If you do see turtles, please watch from a respectful distance.

 Read on for more information on why that caveat is so important to the survival of the Siesta Key sea turtles and how YOU can help protect these beautiful creatures.